mneustadts/Javascript-UFO/README.md

-# JavaScript Homework - JavaScript and DOM Manipulation

-## Background

-WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and we here at `ALIENS-R-REAL` have collected all of the eye-witness reports we could to prove it!
-All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.

-There is just one tiny problem though... our collection is too large to search through manually.
-Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.

-That's why we are hiring you.
-We need you to write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
-We also need to allow our users to filter the table data for specific values.
-There's a catch though... we only use pure JavaScript, HTML, and CSS, and D3.js on our web pages.
-They are the only coding languages which can be trusted.

-You can handle this... right?
-The planet Earth needs to know what we have found!
+# Using Javascript on UFO Data

-## Your Task
+## Summary

-### Before You Begin

-1. Create a new repository for this project called `javascript-challenge`. **Do not add this homework to an existing repository**.

-1. Clone the new repository to your computer.

-1. Add your **html** files to this folder and also create a `static` folder that will contain your javascript.

-1. Push the above changes to GitHub or GitLab.

-1. Ensure your repository has regular commits (e.g., 20+ commits) and a thorough README.md file

-### Level 1: Automatic Table and Date Search (Required)

-* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).

-* Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.

-  * Make sure you have a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.
+In this project I am tasked with using javascript to sort through a dataset that consists of a vast amount of UFO sights taken over a period of time.
+My javascript code will communicate with a webpage in order to take in a date that a user inputs and output the specific UFO sight data from that particular Date and Time.

+I started by creating a simple webpage with HTML and styled it with CSS.
+Adding any animations and input fields that my javascript would eventually end up using to sort through the dataset.

-* Use a date form in your HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.
+Then I started on my app.js file that would iterate over the array of objects in the data.js file.
+I wrote code that would append a table to the webpage and add new rows for each UFO sighting for the given date and time that was input by the user.
+I used a date form in my HTML document and wrote javascript code that would listen for events and search through the specific 'date/time' column to find the rows that match the user input.

-Trilogy Education Services © 2019.
-All Rights Reserved.